Overview of security in Office 2013

 ActiveX control security

 File fuzzing is used to identify previously unknown vulnerabilities in various file formats.
 The Office team has fuzzed millions of files tens of millions of times and discovered, and fixed, hundreds of vulnerabilities.

 This hardware and software technology, which was built into Windows and extended to all Office applications starting with Office 2010, identifies files that attempt to run code in reserved memory.
-This protection is always on for 64-bit versions, and is configurable by using Group Policy settings in 32-bit versions.
-If rogue code is detected, the affected application shuts down automatically.
+This protection is always on for 64-bit versions, and it is configurable by using Group Policy settings in 32-bit versions.
+If rogue code is detected, the affected application automatically shuts down.